Onboarding (Providers & Channel Partners)

 IMN Supported Payer List.

-These routes are fully managed by Optum and do not require customers to build or maintain separate integrations.
+These connectivity options are managed by Optum and do not require customers to build or maintain separate integrations.

 Customers always submit to Enhanced Eligibility